Systematic Reviews in Health

 - 1 year full-time distance learning, 2 years part-time distance learning.
 Start: September or February.

 - A lower second-class honours degree or equivalent in a relevant subject.
 Professional experience and other qualifications may be taken into consideration for applicants not meeting this requirement.
-English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0 or equivalent.
+English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 UK/EU/Channel Islands/Isle of Man and International students